pumppituntti/pumppituntti.github.io/Node.js/locations RESTful API/README.md

 <li>Save a new location,</li>
 <li>Possibility to filter results (max or min value of latitude of longitude),</li>
 <li>Possibility to sort results according to latitude/longitude.  </li>
 </ul>

+Also a simple user interface has been added to the application.
+It shows a map with marked locations from the database.
+Double click on the map adds the click coordinate to the database.